CodeEL121/energy-forecasting-comp/README.md

 - **Model Insight:** ARIMA captured local seasonal behavior but was unstable in highly volatile zones, while XGBoost demonstrated scalable performance across regions.
 This highlights the trade-off between interpretability (ARIMA) and predictive power (XGBoost).

 ## Future Work
-This was completed as part of a group project.
+This was completed as part of a **group project**.
 If revisited individually, I would explore advanced feature engineering and deployment in a Streamlit dashboard.